 If you buy that analysis, then we can do some valuation guestimation.

 Market-wise, this is not the first EPM vendor to acquired by an off-axis competitor.
-Axiom was acquired by vertically oriented management consultancy Kaufman Hall in 2014 (and has since generally disappeared from the regular EPM market).
-My belief is that Tagetik awaits a similar fate.
+Axiom was acquired by vertically oriented management consultancy Kaufman Hall in 2014.

 “The acquisition of Tagetik tightly aligns with our vision to expand our position in the faster growing areas of the corporate tax and accounting market,” said Tax & Accounting Division CEO Karen Abramson.

 While Wolters Kluwer has a strong tax and accounting division, only one piece of EPM (consolidation) is generally sold to accounting.
-Planning, in all its forms, represents about 65% of the EPM market and that is sold to FP&A, not tax and accounting.
-Bridging that gap, both in terms of buyer and mentality, should not be easy for Wolters Kluwer.
-I suspect this means Tagetik will play a dimishing role in the mainstream EPM market going forward.
+Planning, in all its forms, represents about 65% of the EPM market and is typically sold to FP&A. Bridging that gap, both in terms of buyer and mentality, will be important if the transaction is predicated on sales synergies.

 Regardless of where it goes from here, congratulations to co-CEOs Marco Pierallini and Manuel Vellutini on a successful sale of their company.
 Felicitazioni!